-Fresh cranberry orange relish recipe – Christmas wouldn’t be the same with a moderate serving of this fruit infused relish.
+Fresh cranberry orange relish recipe – Christmas wouldn’t be the same with out a moderate serving of this zesty fruit infused relish.

 Rather than make an ordinary sauce I pushed the boat a little by incorporating some orange and slivered almonds for a fruity and crunchy effect.
 The nuts are optional and have no negative bearing if omitted, so it’s your choice.

 The cranberries are rinsed and placed in a saucepan along with the rest of the ingredients and left to simmer for 15 minutes.